HBOT for Acute Traumatic Ischemia / Compartment Syndrome

 In compartment syndrome, surgical decompression is mandated as an adjunct.
 Salvage of extremities can occur with combined application of HBOT and Dextran infusion.

-In cases of acute ischemia, the oxygen tissue only remains elevated for one hour in muscles, and three hours in subcutaneous tissues following each HBOT session, so frequent treatments are necessary.
+In cases of acute ischemia, the oxygen tissue only remains elevated for one hour in muscles, and three hours in subcutaneous tissues following each HBOT session, so frequent managements are necessary.

 In addition to reducing muscular damage, HBOT aids nerve tissue recovery.
 It is also useful in conditions of acute compromise of an already narrowed vascular as seen in Buerger's disease, atherosclerotic narrowing, frostbite, diabetic vascular disease, or radiation vasculitis.Back to Top